jadecobra/python_tdd_exercises/source/truth_table/binary_operations/binary_operations_3.rst

             (first_input and not second_input)
         ):
             return True
-            # if second_input:
         # if not first_input and not second_input:
         #     return False
         # if first_input and second_input:
         if (
+            (first_input and second_input)
+            or
             (not first_input and not second_input)
-            or
-            (first_input and second_input)
         ):
             return False

-  still green, because I can put two :ref:`if statements` together when they both return the same thing and are at the same indentation level.
-For example
+  still green, because I can put two :ref:`if statements` together when they both return the same thing and are at the same indentation level

   .. code-block:: python